-Lyon County's response to the legal compliance finding identified in our audit has been included in the Schedule of Findings and Recommendations.
+Lyon County's response to the legal compliance finding identified in our audit is described in the Corrective Action Plan.
 The County's response was not subjected to the auditing procedures applied in the audit of the financial statements and, accordingly, we express no opinion on it.